lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 Molecular dynamics
 ------------------

-..  container:: justify

 The system is now ready.
 Let us continue by completing the input script and adding commands to perform a molecular dynamics simulation, starting from the final state of the previous energy minimization step.

 .. admonition:: Background Information -- What is molecular dynamics?
     :class: info